The side of the Radcliffe Camera through a black gate

 Additional information

-This course requires participation in two instances of the Infection and Immunity in Children (IIC) course in Oxford, an internationally known residential course run jointly by the University of Oxford and the European Society for Paediatric Infectious Diseases (ESPID).
-The IIC course fee is approximately £640 to £1000 for each instance, depending on membership and Earlybird discount, however enrolled students on the University of Oxford Postgraduate Diploma in Paediatric Infectious Diseases can apply for a bursary towards the course fees.
-You will also need to meet your own travel and accommodation costs in attending this course.
+This course requires participation in two instances of the Infection and Immunity in Children (IIC) conference in Oxford, an internationally known residential course run jointly by the University of Oxford and the European Society for Paediatric Infectious Diseases (ESPID The IIC registration fee is included in the annual course fee each year on the University of Postgraduate Diploma in Paediatric Infectious Diseases, however students will still need to meet their own travel and accommodation costs in attending this course.
+Students are encouraged to become members of ESPID as they may be eligible for a discount towards IIC travel and accommodation costs.

 College preference